ronhedwigzape/vue-aliexpress-clone/README.md

 yarn dev
 ```

+Your application should now be running on `http://localhost:3000`.

 ## Production

-Build the application for production:
+To build the application for production, run:

 ```bash
 # npm